JoeStrout/spider-pig/SpiderPigDevLog.md

 The other main mechanic we don't yet have is auto-targeting of webs (and restricting the attachment to buildings).
 That's another important goal for today.

+OK, so I've added both these features (shift-grab and auto-targeting), and it's feeling better.
+Shift does seem easier to me for landing on a floor (though pressing Up also works).
+And it'll certainly be easier for wall clinging.

+I think maybe it's time to start scattering pickups around the city.
+There are two kinds: powerups, which modify the mechanics as above; and simple collectibles (food), which are for the completionists.

+Oh, and I guess we also need some overall goal besides just "complete everything" — something the speed-runners have to do to complete the level.
+Ideally this would be something you can see but not reach until you've gotten all the powerups.
+Well, maybe not all.
+Maybe it's something like: you can only reach the exit (a floating UFO?) by gliding, and Glide is the hardest powerup to get, so you'll probably want the others to help you get that.